cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and outputs authentication material.
 The signatures for these functionalities are as follows:

+- Store(randomized_pwd, server_public_key, server_identity, client_identity):
-- Store(private_seed): build and return an `Envelope` structure and the client's public key.
+  build and return an `Envelope` structure and the client's public key.
+- Recover(randomized_pwd, server_public_key, envelope,
-- Recover(private_seed, envelope): recover and return the authentication material for the AKE from the Envelope.
-This function raises an error if the private seed cannot be used for recovering authentication material from the input envelope.
+  server_identity, client_identity): recover and return the authentication material for the AKE from the Envelope.
+This function raises the EnvelopeRecoveryError error if the private seed cannot be used for recovering authentication material from the input envelope.

 The key recovery mechanism MUST return an error when trying to recover